St Edmund's College, Cambridge: Chapel

 The chapel is a Grade II listed building designed by the architect Benedict Williamson CSSP and was consecrated by Cardinal Francis Bourne, Archbishop of Westminster in 1916.
 Notable for its simplicity and Gothic Revival architecture, the chapel is a Catholic foundation, although it is open to members of other Christian denominations.
 In 2003, a stained-glass window depicting the ministry of Saint Boniface of Crediton (c.
 675 - 754 AD), the apostle to Germany, was donated by Stephen Frowen and blessed by Cardinal Cormac Murphy-O'Connor, Archbishop of Westminster.

 A bronze sculpture of the college patron, St Edmund of Abingdon, is located at the front of the chapel, his left-hand holding a Bible.
 The statue is the work of Rodney Munday, an alumnus of St Edmund Hall, Oxford, and was commissioned by the College in 2007.
 The Chapel Schola and Choir perform in concerts in collaboration with St Edmund Hall, Oxford and St Edmund's College, Ware in commemoration of their Patron Saint.

-Expansion

-St Edmund's continues to expand and develop its buildings.
-In 2000, a new residential building housing 50 students was opened, named after Richard Laws, one of the former Masters.
-In 2006, two new residential buildings, including rooms for 70 students as well as apartments for couples, were opened; these were named after the former Master of the College, Sir Brian Heap, and the former Vice-Master, Geoffrey Cook.

-In 2016, major plans were announced for the development of two new courts and several buildings.
-It was planned that brick buildings would form the perimeter of two new courts and a new multi-million pound student centre will frame the west side of the College.
-The expansion plans received planning consent from Cambridge City Council in June 2017, but building work never started.